 You mentioned North Korea.

-How can Kim now negotiate with President Trump, thinking in the back of his mind, well, uh, does the this president is he gonna be around?
+How can Kim now negotiate with President Trump, thinking in the back of his mind, well, does this president, is he going to be around?

-Is it I think that this is a this is a awful, awful development that has just been thrown in our laps.
+I think that this is an awful, awful development that has just been thrown in our laps.

 Did the president know?